 - Use your back and abdominal muscles to rock forwards and backwards in this pose.
 You may need to place a folded blanket under your hips for extra padding.

-- Practice one-sided versions of Bow Pose by extending the right leg back, resting on your right forearm while taking the left ankle with the left hand.
+- Practise one-sided versions of Bow Pose by extending the right leg back, resting on your right forearm while taking the left ankle with the left hand.

-- You can also practice Bow Pose lying on your side.
+- You can also practise Bow Pose lying on your side.